emersonmartinez/activegateplugin-k8s/README.md

 __1.3.2 Install:__

-Install the ActiveGate on a Windows host using the following install flag:
+Install the ActiveGate Server on a Windows host using the following install flag:

 ```
 C:\Users\Administrator> Dynatrace-Security-Gateway-Windows-1.143.76.exe REMOTE_PLUGIN_SHOULD_INSTALL="true"